PoornikaS/Chit-Chat-App/README.md

 ## 🔧 Extensibility and Maintainability

 - Modular CSS structure allows for easy extension and modification.
-- Consistent design patterns make maintaining a cohesive visual identity easier.
+- Consistent design patterns and color schemes ensures a unified look across all views.
-- Organized views (connection, login, and chat) ensure scalability.
+- The separation between the connection, login, and chat views helps maintain a clean and scalable codebase.

 ---